Special Educational Needs and Equality at Hornbeam

 WHAT ARE THE MAINSTREAM CORE STANDARDS?

 High quality teaching, differentiated for individual pupils is the first step in responding to pupils who have or may have SEN. The Mainstream Core Standards are a suite of documents that informs and steers our SEN practice.
+A guide for parents can be found here.

 The Mainstream Core Standards reflect the 4 broad areas of need;